deusExMac/TwitterSearch/README.md

    - Commercial bearer token: I'm not knowledgeable enough to talk about this kind of bearer token.
 I've seen it mentioned but i do not know what it allows you to do.

    Once you have a valid bearer token, you need to add it to the application's configuration file twitterSearch.conf  (yes, i know it's very bad practice but i'm a uni professor and we a known to do things sloppy or as someone famously said *"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
-I can only hope (and assume) that Amoeba doesn't suck like minix does."*) .
+I can only hope (and assume) that Amoeba doesn't suck like minix does."* See https://www.oreilly.com/openbook/opensources/book/appa.html) .
 See blow where exactly to put the bearer value you have.

 <br/>
 <br/>